 Have a look at the mobile statistics shared officially by YouTube (the world’s second biggest search engine).

-You can take advantage of this video revolution by repurposing your posts into videos and adding a call-to-action at the end of your videos to get visitors back to your website.
+You can take advantage of this video revolution by repurposing your posts into videos and adding a call-to-action at the end of your videos to get your target audience back to your website.

 Look at Entrepreneur.com.